About Chapter 13...

 Chapter 13 can discharge a few MORE debts than chapter 7!

-If you think a creditor is illegally trying to collect a debt from you, let us know and we will take all the appropriate steps to stop the creditor, including suing the creditor on your behalf.
+During your case, if you think a creditor is illegally trying to collect a debt from you, let me know and I will take all the appropriate steps to stop the creditor, including suing the creditor on your behalf.

 In Chapter 13, you keep all of your property unless you want to give it up.